 Disagreement – is impartiality over?

-The do’s and don’ts above where areas where many of our contributors agreed.
+The do’s and don’ts above are areas where many of our contributors agreed.
 But there were also important areas of disagreement.
 A central one is around the question of whether journalism should strive to be as impartial and objective as possible or not.

 Here, there have been different views.

-Some of our contributors argue, like Reuters’ Editor-in-Chief Steve Adler has done, that journalists already know how to deal with powerful people who lie—by offering intrepid and unbiased reporting: “We already know what to do because we do it every day, and we do it all over the world.”
+Some of our contributors argue, as Reuters’ Editor-in-Chief Steve Adler has done, that journalists already know how to deal with powerful people who lie—by offering intrepid and unbiased reporting: “We already know what to do because we do it every day, and we do it all over the world.”
 Basically, the answer to the problems facing journalism is more journalism.

 Others, like the now former NPR Marketplace reporter Lewis Wallace, argue that “objectivity is dead” and that journalists “need to admit that those who oppose free speech, diversity and kindergarten level fairness are our enemies.”
 The answer here is a more engaged journalism that advocates for some views and against others.